Have you ever wondered why it seems like God doesn’t answer prayers? Many people struggle with this and some more than others.

 There are many different reasons why prayers appear to go unanswered, and we will discuss some of those.

-In this article, we will present 5 reasons of many why God may not answer your prayers.
-(Note: If you would like your prayers answered more often and would like to come closer to God, check out our powerful series on prayer here and how to make prayer work in your life.
+In this article, we will present five reasons of many as to why God may not answer your prayers.
+(Note: If you would like your prayers answered more often and would like to become closer to God, check out our powerful series on prayer here and how to make prayer work in your life.

 5 Reasons God Doesn’t Answer Prayer

 To begin with, it cannot be stressed enough that God does answer prayers for those who truly and deeply follow Him.
 Yet, He does not answer yes to everything we ask for.
 More on this in a minute, but the simplest understanding of this is that God gives one of three answers when we pray: Yes.
 No. Or, not yet.